plebla372/labs/README.md

 <img style="float: right;" src="https://github.com/Microsoft/sqlworkshops/blob/master/graphics/solutions-microsoft-logo-small.png">

-# SQL Server Labs and Workshops
+# Power BI Labs
 ## (https://aka.ms/sqlworkshops)

-This site is a map of learning content produced by and curated by the SQL Server team in Microsoft Engineering.
+This site is a map of learning content produced by and curated by the Power BI Customer Advisory Team (PBICAT) team in Microsoft Engineering.
 These materials are meant to be instructor-led, but you can work through the materials on a test system on your own if desired.
 Labs are shorter and Workshops are more comprehensive.
 You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/Microsoft/sqlworkshops).

 *See the license information at the bottom of this README.md file*